43 years ago - Barry Allen is born.

 10 years ago - 33-year-old Barry goes to Themyscera with Diana Prince, Etta Candy & Hal Jordan to stop Felix Faust from opening Doom's Doorway, becoming one of the only men to ever set foot on the island.
 Clifford Devoe stages a crimewave in Central City using his mind control technology, looking to permanently upload his consciousness into his computers.
 He falls into a coma when he is stopped by Barry & Wally West.
 When Albert Desmond is overwhelmed by the philosopher's stone and again becomes Doctor Alchemy, Barry & Wally use Desmond's formula to destroy it & free him.
 Evan McCulloch arrives as the new Mirror Master, confronting Barry & Wally.

 9 years ago - 34-year-old Barry is expelled from the Justice League when Eobard Thawne attempts to draw him into the Speed Force by trying to Murder Iris West.
 When he tries again they are both drawn inside.
-Barry outruns him, managing to save Iris by depositing her in the 30th century. before is absorbed into the Speed Force, while Eobard is killed.
+Barry outruns him, managing to save Iris by depositing her in the 30th century before he is absorbed into the Speed Force, while Eobard is killed.

 The legacy of Barry Allen is further reaching than almost any other character in DC.
 He's the very first character of the SIlver Age, and the very first classic character to pass on his legacy to his protege.
 He's also the character who's return marked the true downfall of DC's continuity.
 There were mistakes before him, but his death was too big, and too much a part of the bedrock of the story.
-Once he returned, there was nothing left for DC to do but push reset on everything.
+Once he returned, there was nothing left for DC to do but push reset on everything in the New 52.
 It could be argued that Barry is responsible both for the beginning and the end of the DC universe as we know it.

 Barry Allen's Comic History

 The innovation of Barry Allen, when he first appeared in 1956, was that he was a completely new take on an established superhero.
 It seems pretty common now, but at the time the Flash was understood to be a hero from wartime comics, back when superheroes were more popular.
 While the name and powers were the same, Barry Allen was a completely new character.
-These new stories used modern science-fiction sensibilites, often silly to the point of unbelievablity, but they were incredibly popular.
-Soon after Green Lantern followed suit with an even more science fiction-based premise, and an entire new generation of DC superheroes soon followed.
+These new stories used modern science-fiction sensibilities, often silly to the point of unbelievablity, but they were incredibly popular.
+Soon after, Green Lantern followed suit with an even more science fiction-based premise, and an entire new generation of DC superheroes quickly followed.
 Some were holdovers from the earlier generation, but even they shifted thematically to more closely resemble the child's-fantasy science fiction stylings established in the pages of Barry Allen's Flash.
 In many ways, this single character is responsible for the entire pantheon of DC heroes that are so recognized today.